Folklife Fair

 Sheep Shearing Demonstrations

-A great activity for the entire family is to watch sheep being sheared at the Fair, with demonstrations taking place every 30 minutes.
-Cody Cowdrey will be shearing sheep while his wife Amanda narrates and describes the process.
+A great activity for the entire family is to watch sheep being sheared at the Fair.
+Demonstrations begin about every 30 minutes.
+Cody Cowdrey will be shearing sheep while he and his wife, Amanda, narrate and describe the process.
 Both have years of experience and will be ready to answer your questions.

 With big sheep operations, several shearers are often needed to do the job.
 A large trailer is brought to the shearing site with a generator to run the electrical shears.
 The herders funnel the sheep into a chute leading to the shearing trailer and work the animals through one by one.
 There are usually four to seven men that shear the sheep in each trailer.
 After the sheep are sheared, they are released.